CruftCommander/Sort-By-Schlong/README.md

 # SortBySchlong – Desktop Icon Shape Arranger for Windows

-**Penetrate the monotony of your Windows workspace.**
+**Penetrate the monotony of your Windows workspace. 🍑**

 SortBySchlong gives your Windows desktop icons a bit more… *structure.*
 It organizes them into a tasteful, vertically oriented geometric arrangement inspired by the classic silhouette you're probably imagining right now. 🤤

 ![Example desktop icon arrangement](img/Capture.PNG)

-Unlike traditional UI-driven applications, this tool operates quietly in the background and is intended to be triggered by:

-1. A lightweight **console harness** for development and direct execution.
-2. A planned **Windows Explorer context menu extension** offering a new, refined option:
-   `Sort by → Penis`
-   (Because symmetry matters.)
+> ⚠️ **Experimental Status:** This project is currently in an experimental stage and is being actively developed.
+Features may change, and the application should be used with caution.

 The debut release ships with a single arrangement engine:
 - **PenisShapeProvider**
-  (Providing a firm foundation for future shapes.)
+  (Providing a firm foundation for future shapes)

 ---

 ## Features
-- Rearranges desktop icons using Win32 ListView messages
+- Programmatically rearranges desktop icons using Win32 ListView messages
-- Fully headless execution (the application keeps things discreet)
+- Fully headless execution (the application keeps things discreet 🤫)
 - Extensible architecture designed to handle new shapes as they emerge
 - Future-ready scriptable layout system
 - Console harness for easy debugging and hands-on testing